Il trovatore: Historical references

 Thus it is that the fictitious troubadour Manrico can gain his rags-to-riches background, having risen from the obscurity of a Biscayan gypsy camp to become Urgel's chief general, a knight and a master swordsman in his own right, good enough to defeat Di Luna himself in a personal duel, or win a knightly tournament: only to lose it again on the military battlefield, where the odds are perpetually against him, and he is damned as an outlaw even before the opera begins, for no deed of his own but because his master is the rebel.
 And yet he gets to be a heroic, popular outlaw, who might just escape with his life in return for a vow of future loyalty, if put on trial in front of the Prince himself: a chance that Luna does not want to risk, given that his rivalry with Manrico is personal as well as political.
 Hence the challenge to the duel over the personal rivalry, instead of calling the guards and making the arrest political, in act 1: and hence also the decision to execute without trial in act 4 even though Luna knows he is abusing his position.
 Leonora and Azucena are, of course, as fictitious as Manrico, as is the story's conceit that the former Count of Luna had not one but two sons.

 Recordings

+Over the last century there has been an increase in interest and appreciation for Verdi's music.
+Remarkably, there has been a lot of interest in the excerpt "Miserere" and "Di Quella Pira", and since the dawn of recorded music there have been tens of recordings of these fragments, ranging from vocal interpretations to instrumental duets.
+For the early American market, Giannini's and Pryor's arrangements may be notable, and for the Russian market Labinskii's recording is considered to be the most mature.
+Though, for the first half of the 20th century, Caruso's version would be the most acclaimed.

+In popular culture

+The Anvil Chorus is one of the most-recognized pieces of classical music.
+It "has transcended the opera itself" and is often played in non-opera concerts.
+It appears in many cultural references as well.

+A modified sample of an 1899 recording of Ferruccio Giannini's performance of "Miserere" appears on The Caretaker recording Everywhere at the End of Time (Stage 3).